Tell us a bit about your background as a Chef...

 DIVINE, DELICIOUS, DELIGHTFUL

-Afternoon Tea at The Daffodil means colour, creativity and indulgence as our Pastry Chefs Heather and Sarah present their latest treat designed to bring the traditional afternoon tea bang up to date…READ MORE
+Afternoon Tea at The Daffodil means colour, creativity and indulgence as our Pastry Chef Sarah and Head Chef Liam present their latest treat - there will be no need to visit the Caribbean this summer!READ MORE

 VIEW OUR MENU

 Al fresco dining has just taken a new twist on The Daffodil’s Lakeside Terrace as we bring you antipasti sharing boards, stone-baked pizzas and artisan snacks, not to mention a whole host of summer cocktails…READ MORE